ipguna/TIF-RPS2020/README.md

 For the LaTeX compilation, I recommend using pdflatex; this is actually the set I have writen in the Makefile provided.
 In that way, we can produce the PDF file directly from the LaTeX source.

+### Cleaning up

+LaTeX compilation will results in some temporary files that might cluttered your folder (e.g., files with extension *.out, *.aux, *log, and *.synctex.gz).
+To clean up the folder, use the Makefile provided with the following command from terminal:

+> make clean

 ## To Do List

 - Put the content definition into separate LaTeX file
 - Bilingual version (English and Indonesian) on one file
 - Put the content definition into cvs file and use a shell script to read this file and put them into appropriate parts of the LaTeX template

+## Revision Notes: 20200415

+1. Update package: remove subfigure with subfig package
+2. Update Makefile

 ## Revision Notes: 20200313